TheOfficialFloW/PPPwn/README.md

 - Linux
   - You can use VirtualBox to create a Linux VM with `Bridged Adapter` as network adapter to use the ethernet port in the VM.
 - Python3 and gcc installed
+- PS4 Scene-Collective SDK for the payload

+## Stage2 PoC payload loader
+- default loads the embedded payload in the stage 2 folder
+- has code for loading payloads from a USB (WIP)

 ## Usage